Test for Genital Herpes

 The problem with the swab test is that it is only 50% to 90% reliable.
 This means, that for half of the infected patients, the test may come back negative (while they are in fact positive).
 The accuracy of the swab test depends on the quality of the sample taken.
 In many cases, the blisters do not contain enough fluid to start a viral culture.
 Samples from a primary outbreak tend to be more reliable than those from a recurrent outbreak because the blisters contain more fluid during the first outbreak.

 Blood tests are not 100% reliable either but they provide a more accurate result.
 Blood tests are usually recommended for people who have a high risk of genital herpes (for example, if they have a partner who is known to have genital herpes).

 Preparing for the genital herpes test and consultation

-If you are experiencing symptoms, you need to book an appointment with your GP or GUM clinic.
-Your doctor will ask a number of questions about your condition before providing a diagnosis.
+If you see your GP or visit a GUM clinic, they will ask a number of questions about your condition before providing a diagnosis.
 Your doctor will most likely ask you about your symptoms, recent sexual encounters, your STI history, whether you use condoms and whether you are taking any medication.
 You should use your consultation to ask any questions you may have with regards to your condition, your risk of STIs and how to avoid infecting future partners.

 What if I don’t want to get tested for genital herpes?